tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_00.md

 And we have our first Angular 2.0 Meteor app working!

-Let's go through some of the technologies we used till now:
+Let's go through some of the technologies we used so far:

 # npm

 Npm stands for Node Packages Manager, which manages your dependencies and external packages.

-Meteor supports NPM packages (starting from 1.3), and when we created our project - a file named `package.json` was created - this file contains the project's npm dependencies and some other metadata.
+Meteor supports NPM packages (starting from 1.3) and when we created our project - a file named `package.json` was created - this file contains the project's npm dependencies and some other metadata.

 To install the current project dependencies, type in the command line `npm install`.

 We also used Meteor packages (`meteor add ...`).
-Meteor packages have some abilities that npm packages don't have yet so we will use some packages from there as well.
+Meteor packages have some abilities that npm packages don't have yet, so we will use some packages from there as well.

 ## ES6 Modules and CommonJS

 Meteor supports [ES6 modules](https://developer.mozilla.org/en/docs/web/javascript/reference/statements/import) out of the box.

-This feature provides the ability to use `import` / `export` statements and gives you a full control for modules loading and dependencies.
+This feature provides the ability to use `import` / `export` statements and gives you full control over module loading and dependencies.

-You can read more about how modules work and how it's based on CommonJS [on the Meteor docs](http://docs.meteor.com/#/full/modules).
+You can read more about how modules work and how they are based on CommonJS [on the Meteor docs](http://docs.meteor.com/#/full/modules).

 # Summary